 6 Quick Tips on Preparing for Your Charity Challenge

-So you’ve chosen your challenge of a lifetime for 2017 and you’re excitedly counting down the days.
+So you’ve chosen your challenge of a lifetime and you’re excitedly counting down the days.

 Here’s 6 tips on preparing for your charity challenge and making sure you’re ready and able to enjoy it.